citizenweb3/staking/namada/instalation-guide.md

 ## Resource Requirements

- Node Type   RAM       SSD         Number of Cores

- Validator   16GB      1TB*             4
+ Validator:   16GB, 1TB*, 4
- Full Node   8GB       1TB              2
+ Full Node:   8GB, 1TB, 2
- Light Node  TBD       TBD             TBD
+ Light Node:  TBD, TBD, TBD

 **Note that storage size will be dependent on level of pruning.*